 Include a scanned copy of your current in-date license.
 If your state does not issue a paper license but has a voluntary credential process, then this should be stated in the letter of good standing.
-If your current license expires before December 31 2021 you MUST submit a current in-date license with the complete application.
+If your current license expires before December 31 2022, you MUST submit a current in-date license with the complete application.
 Failure to do so may result in an automatic rejection of the complete application.
 Save your license as yourfirstname.lastname.license.
 This document can be saved as .jpg, .doc(x), or .pdf.
 Canceled checks and other documents will not be accepted as proof of license.
 If submitting an updated license with the complete application the file should be named the same as above and placed in folder 1.

 In locations that have non-regulated jurisdictions without voluntary credentialing for veterinary technicians (e.g. District of Columbia and U.S. Virgin Islands) then, at minimum, you must be a graduate of an AVMA approved Veterinary Technology program AND pass the VTNE in some state.
 Exemption: Those who passed the VTNE prior to 2014 and live in a non-regulated jurisdiction without voluntary credentialing are exempt from having to be a graduate from an AVMA approved Veterinary Technology program.
 In these cases, the pass date of the VTNE will serve as the original date of credentialing.
-Proof of passing the VTNE is required in the form of a letter from the AAVSB or original letter sent to applicant indicating a passing score.
-For more information, please see https://www.aavsb.org/vtne/.
+Proof of passing the VTNE (e.g. original acceptance letter) may be required if no other licensing proof is available.
+AAVSB will NOT provide documentation of passing the VTNE.
+Please do NOT contact them to ask.